Five Things To Know About The AstraZeneca/Oxford Vaccine - UrduPoint

 The injection of a half dose was conducted by accident, raising criticism over the robustness of the results and prompting the company to conduct additional studies.

-The vaccine's efficacy in those over 65 has also been questioned in Europe due to a lack of data and before further studies were completed.

-Nations such as Germany and Italy have finally authorised it for the age group in hopes of accelerating their vaccination campaigns.

-A study conducted by health authorities in England has shown protection of between 60 percent and 73 percent against Covid symptoms in people over 70 years old, with a single dose.
+A more recent study conducted by health authorities in England has shown protection of between 60 percent and 73 percent against Covid symptoms in people over 70 years old, with a single dose.